PaullikeAI/SQL_101/README.md

 <a href="https://github.com/PaullikeAI/SQL_101/blob/main/8.%20String%20Functions%20-%20CONCAT%2C%20CONCAT_WS%2C%20LENGTH%2C%20CHAR_LENGTH%2C%20LEN%2C%20SUBSTR%2C%20SUBSTRING%2C%20RIGHT%2C%20LEFT%2C%20UPPER%2C%20LOWER%2C%20INITCAP%2C%20TRIM%2C%20LTRIM%2C%20RTRIM%2C%20REPLACE%2C%20INSTR%2C%20CHARINDEX%2C%20POSITION%2C%20LOCATE.ipynb">8.
 String Functions - CONCAT, CONCAT_WS, LENGTH, CHAR_LENGTH, LEN, SUBSTR, SUBSTRING, RIGHT, LEFT, UPPER, LOWER, INITCAP, TRIM, LTRIM, RTRIM, REPLACE, INSTR, CHARINDEX, POSITION, LOCATE</a>

 This workbook covers functions to modify, add, search and measure strings in various ways.
 Also the use of triple quotations """ """ in writing SQL and the Pandas read_sql function.

+<a href="https://github.com/PaullikeAI/SQL_101/blob/main/9.%20Useful%20things%20to%20know%20-%20EXISTS%2C%20HAVING%2C%20LIMIT%2C%20SELECT%20TOP%2C%20FETCH%20FIRST%2C%20CASE%2C%20WHEN%2C%20THEN%2C%20ELSE%2C%20END%20.ipynb">9.
+Useful things to know - EXISTS, HAVING, LIMIT, SELECT TOP, FETCH FIRST, CASE, WHEN, THEN, ELSE, END/a>

+This workbook covers some useful functions like Case statements, the Having keyword, which is like a Where clause for Group By results and the exists keyword.
+Also some SQL best practices.

 **Enjoy and please suggest any improvements to the curriculum you can think of.**